Skip to main content

 tsc -v

-Let's try out and see how we can generate a JavaScript file from TypeScript.
-Create the following, rather basic, TypeScript file:
+Let’s see how we can generate a JavaScript file from TypeScript.
+Create this basic TypeScript file:

 // app.ts